bhwan1118/ML_Bball_Project/README.md

-# ML_Bball_Project
-Machine Learning project for school trying to predict playoff and championship success in the NBA.
+# Machine Learning to Predict Playoff/Championship Success
+A school project completed by Benjamin Hwang, Kenneth Bogart, and Emily Lutz

+## Preface